 Other Program Characteristics: The services that workers receive under this program are offered in conjunction with other assistance provided in WorkSource centers, depending on need.

 Program History The Trade Act of 1974 established the TAA program.
 In 1993, the Trade Act was amended to include the North American Free Trade Agreement-Transitional Adjustment program (NAFTA-TAA).
 The Trade Act was again amended in 2002 to expand eligibility and increase services and also to repeal the NAFTA-TAA program.
 In 2009, the program was reauthorized through December 31, 2010 as the Trade & Globalization Adjustment Assistance Act to include service and public sector jobs.
 Those provisions were subsequently extended through February 12, 2011 through the Omnibus Trade Act of 2010.
 On February 13, 2011, TAA reverted to the program in effect under the Trade Act of 1974 as amended by the TAA Reform Act of 2002.
 The Trade Adjustment Assistance Extension Act was signed into law in October 2011, reauthorizing the TAA program through December 2013.
-The act largely reinstates the 2009 amendments, though the duration of income support was reduced and public sector workers are no longer eligible.
+The Trade Adjustment Assistance Extension Act was again extended until September 15th 2015.

 Planning Cycle: Annual.

 Federal Common Measures and Trade Adjustment Assistance Expansion Act Measures: Two sets of federal measures are used to determine the program’s success.
 Both reflect the same categories of employment, retention, and earnings measures, through definitions vary for each of the measures, and TAA includes an additional measure around educational attainment: